Student Paper Award

 The committee solicits nominations and selects recipients for the Student Paper Award.
 The award is presented to recognize the best student paper presented at the SAA annual meeting.

-Committee composition is one chair and five members.
+Committee composition is one chair and at least four members.

 Term length is three years.
 Individuals ending their terms cycle off the committee at the close of the Business Meeting held during the annual SAA Meeting, and new appointees begin their terms at this time.